 We have company leaders asking us to use wearable fitness devices and their GPS data to verify that employees are indeed going to a gym to work out.
 Using the GPS data and knowing the location of the gyms in the area, it is very easy to determine which employees have and have not been to a gym.

-We’ll talk about the pros and cons of wearable devices and will see exactly how and why worksite wellbeing programs are using wearable devices.
-At the end I’ll give you some case studies of actual companies and how they are using wearable devices to verify physical activity and motivate employees.
+As you consider the pros and cons of wearable devices and you’ll see exactly how and why worksite well-being programs are using wearable devices.
+At the end you’ll get some case studies of actual companies and how they are using wearable devices to verify physical activity and motivate employees.

 How Wearable Devices Work